BXS-Archipelago/Movie-Finder-MS2/README.md

 GitPod: The platform where the site is created and hosted during the build stages.

+Balsamiq Wireframes Version 4.1.9  used to create mock-up version of the site.

 Visual Studio Code : a comprehensive code editor, it was used here for offline bug-testing and dummy-runs of the API in operation to avoid any additional clutter in the GitPod and Github environment.

 Unsplash.com : the kindly provider of our single image used in this website.